-Unless specifically exempted or waived, all private passenger motor vehicles and pick-ups or vans having a gross vehicle weight up to 10,000 pounds are required to be inspected by an insurer prior to the issuance of physical damage coverages by the insurer.
-An insurer's decision to waive or not to waive an inspection pursuant to 211 CMR 94.00, shall not be based on the age, race, sex, or marital status of the applicant or the customary operators of the vehicle, the principal place of garaging, or the fact that the policy has been assigned to the insurer through the Massachusetts Automobile Insurance Plan.
+Unless specifically exempted or waived, all private passenger motor vehicles and pick-ups or vans having a gross vehicle weight up to 16,000 pounds are required to be inspected by an insurer prior to the issuance of physical damage coverages by the insurer.
+An insurer's decision to waive or not to waive an inspection pursuant to 211 CMR 94.00, shall not be based on the age, race, sex, marital status, creed, national origin, religion, occupation, income, education, credit information, or homeowership of the applicant or the customary operators of the vehicle, the principal place of garaging, or the fact that the policy has been assigned to the insurer through the Massachusetts Automobile Insurance Plan.